 There are many ways to get into and around London from Gatwick.
 Choose your method of transport from the helpful information below:

 Buses depart from Gatwick to London Victoria Coach Station once per hour.
-The journey takes about 90 to 120 minutes and single tickets are available from as little as £5.
+The journey takes about 2 hours and single tickets are available from as little as £10.

-To make sure you don’t miss your plane, National Express advise that you plan to arrive at the airport 1 hour before check-in.
-You are able to take your luggage on the coach; however, as with most airline travel there is a 20kg weight limit.
+To make sure you don’t miss your plane, National Express advise that you plan to arrive at the airport 3 hour before your departure time.
+You are able to take your luggage on the coach; however, as with most airline travel, there is a 20kg weight limit.